softwareunderground/swung-org/proposals/02_birs-financial-support.md

 <!-- justification for it.
 Focus on the outcomes for Swung's members. **This -->
 <!-- may be the only part that some people read.** -->

-The proposal is for Software Underground to provide financial support to participants of the upcoming [BIRS](https://www.birs.ca) Workshop "Open-source tools to enable geophysical data processing and inversion".
+The proposal is intended to ask Software Underground to provide financial support to participants of the upcoming [BIRS][birs.ca] Workshop ["Open-source tools to enable geophysical data processing and inversion"][birs2023].
-During this event, the communities of Fatiando a Terra and SimPEG will gather to work and plan the future development of open-source tools in geophysics.
+During this event, the communities of [Fatiando a Terra][fatiando] and [SimPEG][simpeg] will gather to work and plan the future development of open-source tools in geophysics.

-The financial support would be aimed to cover travel and per diem costs of participants that cannot count on any additional funding sources, or won't be able to attend without it.
+The financial support would be mainly aimed to cover travel and meal expenses of participants that cannot count on any additional funding sources, or won't be able to attend without it.
-Participants belonging to underrepresented groups within geosciences will be prioritized with the goal of increasing the diversity within participants.

 ## Motivation and scope